Shades of yellow

 Varieties of the color yellow may differ in hue, chroma (also called saturation, intensity, or colorfulness) or lightness (or value, tone, or brightness), or in two or three of these qualities.
 Variations in value are also called tints and shades, a tint being a yellow or other hue mixed with white, a shade being mixed with black.
 A large selection of these various colors is shown below.

-Computer web color yellow
+Web colors

 Yellow (RGB) (X11 yellow) (color wheel yellow)

 The color box at right shows the most intense yellow representable in 8-bit RGB color model; yellow is a secondary color in an additive RGB space.

 This color is also called color wheel yellow.
-It is at precisely 60 degrees on the HSV color wheel, also known as the RGB color wheel (Image of RGB color wheel:).
+It is at precisely 60 degrees on the HSV color wheel, also known as the RGB color wheel.
 Its complementary color is blue.

 Yellow (CMYK) (process yellow) (canary yellow)

 Process yellow (also called pigment yellow or printer's yellow), also known as canary yellow, is one of the three colors typically used as subtractive primary colors, along with magenta and cyan.
 Canary yellow is derived from the colour of an average canary bird, though canaries can vary in colour from dark yellow to light pink.

 Process yellow is not an RGB color, and in the CMYK color model there is no fixed conversion from CMYK primaries to RGB.
 Different formulations are used for printer's ink, so there can be variations in the printed color that is pure yellow ink.

 The first recorded use of canary yellow as a color name in English was in 1789.